 Are you new to wearing contact lenses?
-We know that inserting and removing contact lenses can be challenging at first.
-In fact, most patients struggle with it for a few days or weeks.
-For that reason, our eye doctors and assistants will thoroughly explain the process of inserting and removing contacts to you.
+We know that putting in contact lenses and taking them out can be challenging at first.
+In fact, most patients struggle with it for the first few days or weeks.
+For that reason, our eye doctors and assistants will thoroughly explain the process of how to insert and remove contacts to you.

-Following are some of the tips you might hear.
-Even though using the lenses might feel odd at first, you’ll likely get used to them very quickly.
+Here are some of their tips for new contact lens wearers.
+Even though using contact lenses might feel odd at first, you’ll likely get used to them very quickly.

 How to Insert Contact Lenses